Read below for information on the typical responsibilities and leadership roles of special educaton supervisors.

 Special Education Supervisor Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected that between 2014 and 2024, the employment of education administrators in elementary and secondary schools, like those who work in special education, would grow by approximately 6%.
+The U.S. Bureau of Labor Statistics (BLS) projected that between 2018 and 2028, the employment of education administrators in elementary and secondary schools, like those who work in special education, would grow slower than the average.
 The BLS noted that job opportunities in educational administration and special education varied based on geographic location, with rapid rises in student enrollment expected in the southern and western parts of the country.
 It was also mentioned that the availability of positions is largely dependent on the budgets permitted in particular school districts; though enrollment may grow quickly, the hiring of school administrators is limited by schools' budgets.

 Special education administrators are responsible for hiring and developing staff and developing and implementing policies.
 A master's degree is required, and certification may also be necessary if an administrator is working in the public school system.
 Jobs for school administrators are growing about as fast as average, with better opportunities in the south and west due to population growth.